-Timber Wolf All-Terrain Kukri Knife With Sheath - High Carbon Steel Blade, Full-Tang, Wooden Handle, Stainless Steel Pins, Lanyard Hole - Length 15 3/4”
+Timber Wolf Heart Of Darkness Kukri Knife With Sheath - Hand-Forged 1055 Carbon Steel Blade, Full-Tang, Wooden Handle Scales - Length 15”

 We won't be able to ship this item until we receive more stock.
 But don't worry, we've found a similar item that's ready to ship now.